xxTeja83xx/headless/README.md

 **headless.storageProxy**

-Enable ability to set storage proxy in site configuration (and it's variants) & serve files via proxy from same domain
+Enable ability to set storage proxy in site configuration (and it's variants) & serve files via proxy from same domain as frontend application (if we serve images on backend domain in nuxt-typo3

 Feature flag requires TYPO3 >= 10.4.10